LeonardoSCarvalho/introduction_to_event_sourcing/README.md

 The emphasis will be on a pragmatic understanding of architectures and applying it in practice using EventStoreDB.

 You can do the workshop as a self-paced kit.
 That should give you a good foundation for starting your journey with Event Sourcing and learning tools like EventStoreDB.

-**If you'd like to get full coverage with all nuances of the private workshop, check [training page on my blog for more details](https://event-driven.io/en/training/) feel free to contact me via [email](mailto:oskar@event-driven.io).**

 Read also more in my article [Introduction to Event Sourcing - Self Paced Kit](https://event-driven.io/en/introduction_to_event_sourcing/?utm_source=event_sourcing_nodejs).